3 arrested, accused of pickpocketing phones at Tortuga Music Festival

 FORT LAUDERDALE, FLA.
-(WSVN) - Three people were arrested after, police said, they pickpocketed phones at a festival in Fort Lauderdale.
+(WSVN) - Three people were arrested after, police said, they pickpocketed phones at the Tortuga Music Festival in Fort Lauderdale.

-Wilson Andres Garson Ruzzi, 23, Piter Nieto Valenzuela, 28, and Yesica Castellano, 28, are accused of cell phone theft at Tortuga Music Festival Saturday night.
+Twenty-three-year-old Wilson Andres Garson Ruzzi, 28-year-old Piter Nieto Valenzuela and 28-year-old Yesica Castellano are accused of cellphone theft after the were apprehended at the event, Saturday night.

 After the suspects were arrested, police were able to find about 23 stolen phones in a backpack.
 Eighteen of those phones were eventually returned.